wiseman-timelord/Chat-Gradio-Gguf/README.md

 5. After which, the install will begin, wherein Python requirements will install to a `.\venv` folder.
 6. After the install completes, check for any install issues, you may need to install again if there are.
 7. You will then be returned to the Batch Menu, where you, now and in future, select `1` to run to run `Chat-Gradio-Gguf`.
+8. You will be greeted with the conversation page, but you will first be going to the configuration page.
+9. On the `Configuration` page you would configure appropriately, its all straight forwards.
+10. Go back to the `Conversation` page and begin interactions, ensuring to notice features available.

 ### Model Keywords for Operational Modes
 Layers for GPU is auto-detected, there are then keywords on the label of the model...